-Natural Buffer - means an undisturbed area with natural cover running along a surface water (e.g. wetland, stream, river, lake, etc.)
+Natural Buffer - means an undisturbed area with natural cover running along a surface

 New Development - means any land disturbance that does not meet the definition of Redevelopment Activity included in this appendix.

 Qualified Inspector - means a person that is knowledgeable in the principles and practices of erosion and sediment control, such as a licensed Professional Engineer, Certified Professional in Erosion and Sediment Control (CPESC), Registered Landscape Architect, New York State Erosion and Sediment Control Certificate Program holder or other Department endorsed individual(s).